 About the Board

-Phillip Grimm brings 25+ years of proven track record in managing both large scale organizations and emerging businesses.
+Phillip Grimm, Chairman, brings 25+ years of proven track record in managing both large scale organizations and emerging businesses.
 Serving as the Chief Financial Officer and then the General Manager of DOD Electronics, Mr. Grimm was instrumental in growing this high technology consumer electronics business from sub $10 million revenue to more than $50 million in a short three years.

 After successfully serving in Corporate America at executive levels for almost 15 years with such companies as Motorola, Bomar Instrument, Harman International and Bull HN Information System, Mr. Grimm decided to venture into developing his own portfolio of business ventures and successfully completed acquisitions, business stabilization and growth, culminating in successful exits with high multiple returns over a 10 year period.